TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-24-ai-bias-and-fairness.md

 Probability that any AI system will be completely unbiased: 12%.
 Probability that you can reduce bias significantly: 78%.
 But you have to try.
 You have to monitor it.
 You have to fix it when you find it.

+*Looks at Vector*

+Vector's right about the feedback loop.
+Biased outputs become training data.
+That makes it worse over time.
+Not better.

 {{< /dialogue >}}

 {{< dialogue char="Vector" >}}
+*Nods at Kai*

 Kai's right!
-But here's the thing: There are different types of bias.
+And here's the thing: There are different types of bias.
 Gender bias.
-Racial bias.
 Cultural bias.
 Confirmation bias.
 Selection bias.
 All of them can get into AI systems.

 *Gets excited*

 FASCINATING how bias works!
 Gender bias: AI assumes gender based on profession.
-Racial bias: AI makes assumptions based on names or descriptions.
-Cultural bias: AI reflects Western perspectives.
+Cultural bias: AI defaults to Western perspectives, Western examples.
 Confirmation bias: AI gives you answers that match what you expect.

 *Interrupts himself*

 Wait, but here's what matters: You can spot bias if you know what to look for.
 Does the AI always assume certain roles for certain groups?
 Does it make stereotypes?
 Does it exclude certain perspectives?
+Does it default to one cultural viewpoint?

 *Pauses*

-If you see patterns like "doctor = man" or "nurse = woman" or "CEO = white man," that's bias.
+If you see patterns like "doctor = man" or "entrepreneur = Western" or "scientist = Western institution," that's bias.
 And you should question it.
 You should push back.
 You should ask for different examples.

 {{< /dialogue >}}

 {{< dialogue char="Recurse" >}}
-*Flips through notebook*
+*Flips through notebook, makes a note*

-That's going in THE file.
+Adding to the case file.

 *Looks up*